 Documentation (also known as a drawing package)

-Interior designers refer to documentation as a set of architectural or interior drawings that convey the information required for a project.
-This can include site plans, demolition plans, floor plans, finishes plans, lighting plans, elevations, sections, details and even 3D visuals.
+Design professionals refer to ‘documentation’ as a set of architectural or interior drawings that convey the information required for a project.
+This can include site plans, demolition plans, floor plans, finishes plans, lighting plans, structural engineering plans, land survey plans, elevations, sections, details and 3D visuals.
 These drawings are usually computer generated using CAD software and are drawn to scale.

 Drafting refers to the act of creating technical drawings that communicate how specific elements of a home are to be laid out and constructed.
 A person who creates these drawings is known as a draftsperson or a drafter.